williammilisic/cloudcloud.dev/index.md

 ## 6 March 2025
 * "*A strong nation, like a strong person, can afford to be gentle, firm, thoughtful, and restrained.
 It can afford to extend a helping hand to others.
 It's a weak nation, like a weak person, that must behave with bluster and boasting and rashness and other signs of insecurity.*" - Jimmy Cartner

+## 5 March 2025
+* What [future](https://www.linkedin.com/posts/williammilisic_europe-union-democracy-activity-7303138315703099392-Fjfj) will we choose for Europe?

 ## 4 March 2025
 * How Hitler dismantled [German democracy](https://www.linkedin.com/posts/williammilisic_historydoesntrepeatitselfbutitoftenrhymes-activity-7302773175874916353-lGCu) in 53 days.